YashGaur000/Face_detection_w-opencv/README.md

 Use this repo to get a better understanding about face detection and enhance your knowledge.

-Thank you so much to go through this.
+Thank you so much to go through this repository.

 We hope you will love it and share this with your friends and dont forget to star it!
 Love it!